Ted Heath (bandleader): Musical beginnings

 After playing tenor horn at the age of six, encouraged by his father Bert, a trumpeter and the leader of the Wandsworth Town Brass Band, Heath later switched to trombone.
-Both often played together on numerous dance band recording of the 1920s and 1930s.
+Both often played together on numerous dance band recordings of the 1920s and 1930s.

 Earning a living for his family in the post-war years he, and his brother Harold with three other musicians, formed a band that played to commuters outside London Bridge Station before winding their way along the streets in London to a location outside the Queen's Hall Gardens venue.
 It was here that Heath's professional career began as he was spotted on the street and asked to play with the Jack Hylton Band who had a residence there.
 He did not last long, not having the experience required, but it gave him the ambition to pursue a career as a professional musician.